ari-feiglin/DaFAQ/README.md

 * **check_extension** - checks if table file has a valid extension (.dfq)

 **Database Review Functions:**
 * **poop** - prints every record in a table.
 If one is specified, print the output to a markdown file.
+(In order to not dump a table, dump_file should be NULL)
 * **diahrrea** - poops every table in a database.

 **Other Functions:**